Joe-Wehbe/CSC375/README.md

 > Click on: 'Code', then 'Download ZIP'.

 #### Move the 'final-project' folder to htdocs
-> Go to XAMPP/htdocs on your device,and move into it the 'final-project' folder that you downloaded.
+> Go to XAMPP/htdocs on your device, and move into it the 'final-project' folder that you downloaded.

 #### Run XAMPP server
 > Start Apache.\